-Flat design is a user interface design style that was originally designed to make website and apps responsive to different screen sizes.
+Flat design is a user interface design style that was originally designed to make websites and apps responsive to different screen sizes.
 It uses simple, two-dimensional elements, shapes, minimal textures and bright colours.

 It basically reduces visual noise (textures or shadows) so that sites load faster on mobile devices and provides users with an optimal UX.
-Its popularity became prominent when Windows 8 released.
+It rose to popularity when Windows 8 was released.
 It was also adapted by Apple’s iOS 7 and Google’s Material design.

 Today, responsive designs have evolved to a much deeper level.
 With Apple and Android bringing mobile apps and functionality to people’s wrists, UI UX designing is witnessing its peak in the industry.

 If you are a UI UX designer and want to understand the fundamental process of how design mobile app UI UX here is a simple diagram to help you.

 So, if you’re planning to design a mobile app, here are the basic principles of UI UX designing that you need to remember:

 - Follow design trends – Keep a track of the latest trends regularly and incorporate them into your design (e.g.: micro-interactions, mobile-first material design etc.)